kannibalox/pyrosimple/docs/migrate.md

 * The configuration file is located in a new location by default (`~/.config/pyrosimple/config.toml`), and uses a new format.
 Although the names have remained mostly the same, it is recommended to manually copy settings over to the new format.
+See the [configuration guide](configuration.md) for more information.

 ## Common CLI options